vandit98/deep-learning-algorithm/2_Activation_functions/README.md

 Zero-Centered: No, not zero-centered.

 __Advantages:__

-    -> Fast and computationally efficient due to simplicity.
+Fast and computationally efficient due to simplicity.

-    -> Mitigates vanishing gradient problem for positive inputs.
+Mitigates vanishing gradient problem for positive inputs.

-    -> Promotes sparsity, leading to more efficient representations- sparsoty means that not all nuerons will be activated (due to negative being zero).
+Promotes sparsity, leading to more efficient representations- sparsoty means that not all nuerons will be activated (due to negative being zero).
 This helps in the decreasing complexity and computation.

 __Disadvantages:__

-    ->Not zero-centered, which may lead to issues in optimization, especially for certain types of networks.
+Not zero-centered, which may lead to issues in optimization, especially for certain types of networks.

-    -> Can suffer from the "dying ReLU" problem, where neurons may become inactive during training and stop learning.
+Can suffer from the "dying ReLU" problem, where neurons may become inactive during training and stop learning.

 #### Leaky relu